livewire/livewire/docs/troubleshooting.md

 Another tricky scenario you may run into is having duplicate keys within the same component.
 This often results from using model IDs as keys, which can sometimes collide.

-Here's an example where we need to add a `post-` and a `author-` prefix to designate each set of keys as unique.
+Here's an example where we need to add a `post-` and an `author``-` prefix to designate each set of keys as unique.
 Otherwise, if you have a `$post` and `$author` model with the same ID, you would have an ID collision:

 ```blade
 <div>